mamaciel/Minigames/README.md

    npm install
    ```
 3. Press `F5` in VS Code/Cursor to open a new Extension Development Host window
-4. **Look for "Space Shooter" in the Explorer sidebar** (left side panel)
+4. **Look for "Minigames" in the Explorer sidebar** (left side panel)
 5. If you don't see it, open the Explorer view (View → Explorer or Ctrl+Shift+E)
-6. Expand the Explorer sidebar to see the "Space Shooter" view
+6. Expand the Explorer sidebar to see the "Minigames" view

 ## Usage